Left Bank Restaurant Review, Menlo Park

 None

 Left Bank had decent service and good pacing of dishes.
 The server checked back often, the bus boys came through often, water was never low.
 Having read many negative reviews of this place, we worried a bit.
-Granted, Left Bank is a regional ‘chain’ and not very intimate and homey, the food and service was very good, making it a good experience.
+Granted, Left Bank is a regional ‘chain’ and not as intimate and homey as a couple-owned restaurant, the food and service was very good, making it a good experience.
 We only had one salad miss the target.
-You could drive up to Bouchon or fly to France to do better.
+You could drive up to Chapeau! or Bouchon or fly to France to do better.
 The San Mateo and Pleasant Hill locations closed in 2008.

 Also at: